Admissions Information & Requirements

 If you are interested in the JD/MSW program please contact the College of Law.
 The College of Law has a unique admissions process independent of University Admissions.
 Please click http://www.law.fsu.edu for more information.

 Social Work is a profession that addresses the needs of vulnerable populations.
 We are bound by a professional Code of Ethics (see MSW bulletin) that mandates our professional behavior.
 Students admitted into our graduate program are expected to act in a manner that reflects these standards.
 We wish to evaluate as accurately as possible your qualifications for a professional education in social work and the appropriateness of the program for your educational needs and goals.
 Therefore, it is important that you respond to EACH of the following questions.
-Please type your replies, double-spaced, in three to six pages.
+Please type your replies, double-spaced, in three to six pages (total length.)
 This is one of the most important parts of your admission application.
 It is your opportunity to share with the Admissions Committee information about yourself that we will use to evaluate your appropriateness for the program and the profession.
-Before submission, make certain that you give the committee members a clear picture of your interests, experiences, and objectives.
-Remember, each of these questions is scored individually, along with your writing skills, so please answer to the best of your ability.
+Before submission, please make sure to highlight significant work or volunteer experience that will demonstrate your commitment to the field of social work.
+In addition, please make sure that your Statement of Purpose is carefully edited as we do consider spelling, grammar and writing style.
+Remember, each of these questions is scored individually, along with your writing skills, so please answer to the best of your ability. **Please write and number each prompt and then write your answer.

-If you feel that your present record does not reflect your potential, please share with the Admissions Committee in your Personal Statement why you think you can manage the demands of graduate education.
+If you feel that your present record does not reflect your potential, please share with the Admissions Committee in your Statement of Purpose why you think you can manage the demands of graduate education.

 A resume gives you an opportunity to share information about yourself to the Admissions committee.
 It should be concise, easy-to-read, grammatically correct, well composed, and formatted.
 Below is a sample format of a resume.
 While it is not necessary for you to arrange yours in this manner, it is necessary that you include all the information listed (limit your resume to two typed pages or less if possible).